-Be careful not to exclude any potential applicant from the hiring process based on certain identified characteristics.
+With that in mind, be careful not to exclude any potential applicant from the hiring process based on identified characteristics.
 It is a best practice to have an effective strategy for targeting a diverse network and community of people.

-When preparing your hiring ad, the Ontario Human Rights Commission for your province sets numerous recommendations for employers to consider the following checklist:
+When preparing your hiring ad, the Human Rights Commission for your province sets numerous recommendations for employers to consider:

 - Does the job description use non-discriminatory wording?